-Briana began her photographic career doing research for Annie Leibovitz and Susan Sontag on their book, Women.
-Her photographs have appeared in numerous publications including the New York Times, Wall Street Journal, India Vogue, NPR, The World/Public Radio International, CNN, Dance Magazine, Huffington Post, Hand/Eye, Selvedge, Washington Times, India Perspectives, Outlook, Ballet Magazine and Marg.
-In 2018, The Metropolitan Museum of Art acquired selected photographs from Dance of the Weave for their permanent collection.
+She began her photographic career conducting research for Annie Leibovitz and Susan Sontag on their book Women.
+Her photographs have since appeared in numerous international publications, including The New York Times, The Wall Street Journal, Vogue India, NPR, CNN, Dance Magazine, Selvedge, and Marg, among others.
+In 2018, The Metropolitan Museum of Art acquired selected works from Dance of the Weave for its permanent collection.

 Briana_Peacock_Door.JPG